stfcrux/Ecare_mobileApp/README.md

  - Week 7
 .
 Setted up FireBase Server
  - Week 6
 .
-Implemented User sign in and sign up (resolving conflicts to master)
+Implemented User sign in and sign up
  - Week 7
 .
 Implemented Location routing from one point to another